 The College's internal procedures will normally be adequate to deal with allegations of malpractice.
-To ensure that there are no individuals against whom allegations cannot be made, a number of people are specified as investigating officers to whom disclosures should be directed.
+In order to ensure that there are no individuals against whom allegations cannot be made, a number of people are specified as investigating officers to whom disclosures should be directed.

-Allegation Against Disclosure to The Corporation Clerk and Governance Professional/Chief People Officer The Chair of Governors Clerk and Governance Professional/ Chief People Officer An individual member of the Corporation The Chair of Governors/ Clerk and Governance Professional/ Chief People Officer The CEO The Chair of Governors/ Clerk and Governance Professional/ Chief People Officer
+Allegation Against Disclosure to The Corporation Clerk and Governance Professional/Group Director of HR and Shared Services The Chair of Governors Clerk and Governance Professional/Group Director of HR and Shared Services An individual member of the Corporation The Chair of Governors/ Clerk and Governance Professional/Group Director of HR and Shared Services The Principal The Chair of Governors/ Clerk and Governance Professional/Group Director of HR and Shared Services

 Date Author Impact Ass.
-Issue Review Date Quality App Section Page November 21 Simon Graham 14 November 24 1 2 of 5
+Issue Review Date Quality App Section Page November 21 Simon Graham 14 November 22 1 2 of 5